 Varieties include chocolate, vanilla, and natural unsweetened.
 I prefer the natural unsweetened because, again, it’s versatile.
 My son can detect it when mixed into foods but it’s not a turnoff for him and that’s good enough for me!

 Ingredients include pea protein, brown rice protein, chia seeds, and Orgain’s organic creamer base (acacia gum, high oleic sunflower oil, rice dextrin, rice bran extract, and rosemary extract), natural flavors acacia gum, guar gum, and xanthan gum.
 So it has more ingredients than the Nutribiotic brand but is still pretty clean.

-Two scoops (¼ cup) of this protein powder provides 140 calories, 21 grams of protein as well as 4.5 grams of fat (0.5 grams saturated fat), 7 grams of carbohydrates including 4 grams of fiber.
+Two scoops (¼ cup) of this protein powder provide 140 calories, 21 grams of protein as well as 4.5 grams of fat (0.5 grams saturated fat), and 7 grams of carbohydrates including 4 grams of fiber.
 It also has 35 milligrams of calcium and 6 milligrams of iron.

 I haven't had a chance to sample this one but the Max Protein variety contains just two ingredients (hemp protein and oregano extract) and one serving (¼ cup) contains 140 calories, 20 grams of protein, and 3 grams of fiber.

 This company makes ready-to-drink shakes as well as protein powder.
 There isn't an unflavored/unsweetened variety; flavors include vanilla or chocolate.

 The protein is sourced from pea protein, pumpkin protein, and chia seeds and the powders also contain OWYN's superfoods and greens blend (broccoli, kale, and spinach).
 It is flavored with cane sugar, monk fruit extract, and natural flavors.